-Within the non-operating revenues, the College received \$8,941,670 in State appropriations.
-The College also received \$305,724 in Special Appropriations and \$290,610 in local appropriations.
-The balance of non-operating revenue was generated from federal grants and contacts, investing activities, gifts, donation of teaching equipment and library books, and sale of surplus property.
-In addition, the College received approximately \$2,371,000 in additional HEERF proceeds over the amount received in the prior fiscal year.
+Within the non-operating revenues, the College received \$9,451,308 in State appropriations.
+The College also received \$436,779 in Special Appropriations and \$363,702 in local appropriations.
+The balance of non-operating revenue was generated from federal grants and contracts, investing activities, gifts, donation of improvements to the nature trail, and sale of surplus property.
+In addition, the College received approximately \$1,370,195 in additional HEERF proceeds over the amount received in the prior fiscal year.

-As reflected in the following chart, operating expenses are divided into functional areas that represent the college's total operating expenses of \$20,473,767:
+As reflected in the following chart, operating expenses are divided into functional areas that represent the college's total operating expenses of \$ 19,236,136:

-Operating expense by functional area increased by \$1,261,356 as compared to the prior fiscal year.
-The College incurred costly expenses while transitioning to virtual instruction and then providing a safe environment when students returned to in-person learning.
-Costs included an increase in classroom materials, supplies, laptops, equipment, instructional technology, and cleaning supplies, to be able to provide appropriate distancing between students and mitigate the effects of the Coronavirus.
-In large part, these additional expenses were paid for by HEERF funds.
-Non-Operating cost decreased by \$152,327 for the fiscal year.
+Operating expenses by functional area decreased by \$1,237,631 as compared to the prior fiscal year.
+The overall decrease is due largely to the HERF funding received in the prior fiscal year which provided funding for all functional areas to include materials, supplies, laptops, equipment, instructional technology, and cleaning supplies, Non-Operating cost decreased by \$40,920 for the fiscal year.